 Obviously, it is possible for mistakes to happen and the Client is not expected to pay for any charges that are incorrect.
 The Client may call, e-mail or write the Attorney’s office with an inquiry concerning billing statements.
 Most actual errors can be resolved with a simple phone call and the Attorney will inform the Client whether a mistake is acknowledged and promptly send an amended billing statement showing any adjustment or correction resulting from any such correction.

-The Client acknowledges and agrees that any billing inquiries, dispute as to the accuracy or validity of any billed charges, and/or requests for adjustment of any costs, expenses or fees for services billed to the Client must be made in writing to the Attorney within thirty days (30) of the date of the billing statement.
+The Client acknowledges and agrees that any billing inquiries, disputes as to the accuracy or validity of any billed charges, and/or requests for adjustment of any costs, expenses or fees for services billed to the Client must be made in writing to the Attorney within thirty days (30) of the date of the billing statement.
 If the Client does not contact the Attorney regarding its billing issue or request within thirty days (30) of a billing statement, the statement will be conclusively presumed to be correct.